hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 gl-sbp-frank-gl1-sstor01             csi.hpe.com   Delete           56d
 ```

-Now that you understand the basics, in﻿ the following sections, I will describe how to create volume snapshots of persistent volumes in K8s using HPE CSI driver for K8s.
+Now that you understand the basics, in﻿ the following sections, I will describe how to create volume snapshots of persistent volumes in K8s using the HPE CSI driver for K8s.

 ### Prerequisites

-Before starting, make sure you meet the following requirements:
+Before starting, make sure you have the following: